Tanachuns/monopoly/README.md

 ## Installation

-You don't need to install this game, it has two ways to play.
-1. You can play it here : https://tanachuns.github.io/monopoly/ 2. clone this repository and open index.html
+You don't need to install this game, It has two ways to play.

+1. You can play it here : https://tanachuns.github.io/monopoly/
+2. clone this repository and open index.html

 ## User Stories And Gameplay